Local Algorithms for Sparse Spanning Graphs: Introduction

-\paragraph{Centers' algorithm.} This algorithm is based on the following idea.
+This algorithm is based on the following idea.
 Suppose we can partition the graph vertices into $\sqrt{\eps n}$ disjoint parts where each part is connected.
 If we now take a spanning tree over each part and select one edge between every two parts that have an edge between them, then we obtain a connected subgraph with at most $(1+\eps)n$ edges.

-The partition is defined based on $\sqrt{\eps n}$ special {\em center\/} vertices, which are selected uniformly at random.
-Each vertex is assigned to the closest center (breaking ties according to a fixed order over the centers), unless it is further than some threshold $k$ from all centers, in which case it is a singleton in the partition.
-This definition ensures the connectivity of each part.
+\paragraph{The partition.} The partition is defined based on $\sqrt{\eps n}$ special {\em center\/} vertices, which are selected uniformly at random.
+Each vertex is assigned to the closest center (breaking ties according to a fixed order over the centers), unless it is further than some threshold $\tr$ from all centers, in which case it is a singleton in the partition.
+This definition ensures that for each center the subgraph induced on the vertices assigned to that center is connected.

-Given an edge $(x,y)$, the algorithm finds the centers to which $x$ and $y$ are assigned (or determines that they are singletons).
-If $x$ and $y$ are assigned to the same center, then the algorithm determines whether the edge between them belongs to the BFS-tree rooted at the center.
-If they belong to different centers, then the algorithm determines whether $(x,y)$ is the single edge allowed to connect the parts corresponding to the two centers (according to a prespecified rule).\footnote{In fact, it may be the case that for two parts that have edges between them, none of the edges is taken, thus making the argument that the subgraph $G'$ is connected a bit more subtle.} If one of them is a singleton, then $(x,y)$ is taken to the spanning graph.
+\paragraph{The local algorithm.} Given an edge $(u,v)$, the local algorithm finds the centers to which $u$ and $v$ are assigned (or determines that they are singletons).
+This is simply done by performing a Breadth First Search (BFS) to distance at most $\tr$ from each of the two vertices, until a center is encountered (or no center is encountered, in which case we get a singleton).
+If one of the two vertices is a singleton, then $(u,v)$ is always taken to the spanning subgraph.
+Otherwise, if $u$ and $v$ are assigned to the same center, $\z$, then the algorithm determines whether the edge between them belongs to the BFS-tree rooted at $\z$ that spans the vertices assigned to $\z$.
+(Since there may be many such trees, we consider a fixed choice, based on the vertices' ids.)

+To this end it is actually not necessary to determine for each vertex at distance at most $\tr$ from $\z$ whether it is assigned to $\z$ or not (which would be too costly in terms of the local algorithm's query complexity).
+Rather, given that it is known that both $u$ and $v$ are assigned to $\z$, it suffices to compare the distances of $u$ and $v$ to $\z$, and if they differ by $1$, to determine the distances between the neighbors of the further vertex, and $\z$.